GregTheMadMonk/tnl-noa/Documentation/Tutorials/ReductionAndScan/tutorial_ReductionAndScan.md

 Scalar product of vectors `u` and `v` in TNL can be computed by \ref TNL::dot "TNL::dot(u, v)" or simply as \ref TNL::Containers::operator, "(u, v)".

-### Maxium norm
+### Maximum norm

 Maximum norm of a vector equals modulus of the vector largest element.
-Therefore, `fetch` must return the absolute value of the vector elements and `reduce` wil return maximum of given values.
+Therefore, `fetch` must return the absolute value of the vector elements and `reduction` wil return maximum of given values.
 Look at the following example.

-\include MaximumNormExample.cpp
+\includelineno MaximumNormExample.cpp

 The output is: